Alexander For Health and Posture

 Alexander Technique lessons teach you to how to encourage natural responses that underlie healthy posture, awareness, and ease in movement.
 They help you understand and change limiting patterns of excess physical and mental tension, so you can be more balanced, efficient, easeful, and poised in your life.

-Reduced excess tension and a greater sense of ease in your body
+Reduced excess tension and redistribute muscle tone to gain a greater sense of ease in your body